Robust Monotone Submodular Function Maximization: Main Results

-Given an element $x\in N$, we call another element $x'$ a \textit{copy} of element $x$ if, .
 This implies $f(x|x')=f(\{x,x'\})-f(x')=f(x)+f(x'|x)-f(x')=0$.
-In fact, we have more generally, $f(x'|A)=f(x|A)$ for every $A\subseteq N$, since $f(A+\{x,x'\})=f(A+x)=f(A+x')$.
-This is a useful case for robust sensor placement, if we were allowed to place/replicate multiple sensors at certain locations that are critical for coverage.
-For the rest of this sub-section, assume that each element in $N$ has $\tau$ copies.
+In fact, more generally, $f(x'|A)=f(x|A)$ for every $A\subseteq N$, since $f(A+\{x,x'\})=f(A+x)=f(A+x')$. \emph{This is a useful case for robust sensor placement, if we were allowed to place/replicate multiple sensors at certain locations that are critical for coverage.} Assume that each element in $N$ has $\tau$ copies.
 In the next section we discuss algorithms for this special case when $\tau=1$.
 This will help build a foundation, even though the results therein are superseded by the result for $\tau=o(k)$.